Copper

 • Revenue forecasting and custom sales reports

 Pricing: Lite at $14/user/month.
-Growth at $39/user/month.
-Premium at $59/user/month.
+Advanced at $39/user/month.
+Professional at $49/user/month.
 Power at $64/user/month.
 Enterprise at $99/user/month.

-5. Zoho CRM — Best Budget Alternative
+5. Zoho CRM: Best Budget Alternative

 Zoho CRM offers one of the best value-to-feature ratios in the CRM market.
 It works with both Google Workspace and Microsoft 365, includes workflow automation and an AI assistant (Zia), and provides a free plan for up to 3 users.